Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Granite Bay, CA

-You should have your HVAC system inspected approximately twice a year.
-At the time of the inspection, your technician will inform you what services are required.
-You should also have your system inspected if you notice new issues such as unusual smells, leaks, or strange noises.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected twice annually.
+After completing their inspection, your technician will inform you what services are required.
+You should also call a technician if you start noticing issues such as leaks, unusual smells, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

-Normally, it's best to schedule inspections in the spring and fall, as these times tend to be less busy.
+Normally, it's smart to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
 This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.

 You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider installing a smart thermostat.
+Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You might also consider installing a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
-The exact amount of time will depend on factors like the size of your home, how easily accessible different areas are, and whether your technician runs into any problems.
+Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
+The exact amount of time will vary depending on things like how large your home is, how easily accessible different parts of the system are, and whether your technician finds any problems.

 Other Granite Bay, CA Home Services